EladFirebolt/godocs/docs/Guides/security/sso/auth0.md

 layout: default
 title: Auth0
 description: Learn how to configure Auth0 as your identity provider to work with SSO authentication for Firebolt.
-great_grand_parent: Guides
-grand_parent: Configure security
 parent: Configure SSO
 ---

 # Auth0

 [Auth0](https://auth0.com/) is an identity management platform that provides authentication and authorization services for applications.
 Auth0 supports implementing secure login systems with authentication methods including single-sign on (SS0).
-To integrate Auth0 with Firebolt's platform, you need to configure both an Auth0 application for Firebolt and Firebolt's SSO for Auth0.
+To integrate Auth0 with Firebolt's platform, you need to configure both an [Auth0 application for Firebolt](#configure-an-auth0-application) and [Firebolt's SSO for Auth0](#configure-firebolt-for-auth0).
 Detailed instructions can be found in the following sections:

 ## Configure an Auth0 application